 The Oceanview walk in Burleigh Head National Park is a gem on the Gold Coast.
-The views are stunning and it’s one of the most accessible national parks you’ll ever find – I could do it with crutches a few days after a knee surgery!
+The views are stunning, and it’s one of the most accessible national parks you’ll ever find – I could do it with crutches a few days after knee surgery!
 And to make it even more special, you can learn about the local Aboriginal culture along the way.

 Book a tour to visit the Oceanview Walk in Burleigh Head National Park

 The best way to explore the Oceanview Walk is on a guided tour.
 If you plan to visit the Oceanview Walk during the week, you can book a tour with Jellurgal Aboriginal Cultural Centre.
 The cultural centre is also an excellent place to buy ethical Australian souvenirs.

 The walk is on a paved and marked track; you don’t need a guide to find your way.
 But hearing stories from a local really adds something special to the walk.